-Your first payroll responsibilty for new employees comes at hire.
+Your first responsibility for paperwork and regulations for new employees comes before hire.
 Before the employee starts work and receives his or her first paycheck, there are some forms you are required to have the employee complete.
 These forms must be completed by every employee.

 All new hires must complete Form W-4 before receiving their first paycheck.
 This form includes information on marital status, number of dependents, and designated additional withholding amounts.
 Employers should not give employees advice on how to complete this form, but you can direct them to a link in the article that helps